All Episodes

 I'm actually a popular communications reader.

-I'm a short waver.
+I'm a short waiver.

 What about it?

-Well, I was looking for the address for W6 Oscar Bravo Bravo and I couldn't find it.
+Well, I was looking for the address for W6 Oscar Bravo Bravo, and I couldn't find it.

 That's me.

-That's Art's address.
+That's Art's phone address.

-I looked it up too and it wasn't there.
+I looked it up, too, and it wasn't there.

 Well, it's going to be in the next one.